Chart Color Schemes

 Surry Hills features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 40.9% of all households, including 7.4% couples with children, 29.3% couples without children, and 3.1% single parent families.
-Non-family households comprise the remaining 59.1%, with lone person households at 46.8% and group households making up 12.2% of the total.
-The median household size is 1.8 people, which is smaller than the Greater Sydney average of 1.9.
+Non-family households account for the remaining 59.1%, with lone person households at 46.8% and group households comprising 12.2%.
+The median household size is 1.8 people, smaller than the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households